 How to build a democratic consensus around a sound and efficient response to Climate change?

 This response should not only be efficient, but socially fair, taking into account the social costs of some measures as well as geographical disparities.

-Moderated by Mathieu Baudier, Member of the IED Scientific Committee
+The event was moderated by Mathieu Baudier, Member of the IED Scientific Committee.

 Author: Mathieu Baudier, moderator